jasonkronemeyer/jasonkronemeyer.github.io/dev/PL.md

 ---

 ## Overview
-The report, presented at **TPRC 2023**, introduces a **multi-centric, agile framework** for monitoring, evaluating, and guiding broadband and digital equity policies.
+The report, presented at **TPRC 2023**, introduces a **multi-centric, agile framework** for monitoring, evaluating, and guiding broadband and digital opportunity policies.
 It addresses the challenges posed by rapid technological transformation and emphasizes iterative learning cycles for policy improvement.

 ## Core Concepts
 - **Digital Opportunities Compass**
-  A structured tool for assessing broadband and digital equity initiatives across six dimensions:
+  A structured tool for assessing broadband and digital opportunity initiatives across six dimensions:
   *Contexts, Governance, Connectivity, Skills, Applications, Outcomes.*
   This compass enables stakeholders to identify gaps and prioritize interventions effectively.